|LIVE Online||(604) 628-5784 / email@example.com||Send Inquiry / Apply|

-Home inspection courses, online and in-class, are designed to provide prospective home inspectors with the technical and report-writing skills necessary to perform quality home inspections.
+Home inspection courses are designed to provide prospective home inspectors with the technical and report-writing skills necessary to perform quality home inspections.
 Students get a Home Inspection attendance certificate upon finishing each home inspection course.

 These courses are intended to prepare students for the Canadian Home Inspection Examination, as run through HIABC (Home Inspector’s Association of BC).

 Home inspection involves assessment of the condition of residential buildings.
 Home inspectors are trained to examine various systems, determine its conditions and deficiencies, and prepare reports on the physical conditions of the structure: roof, exterior, plumbing, heating, cooling, electrical, insulation, and interior.